blpdelivery/blpdelivery.github.io/README.md

 # blpdelivery.github.io
-Website for experimenting with new embeds for the bermaguilocalpost.org
+Website for experimenting with new embeds for the bermaguilocalpost.org website.